MarcinPec/CEApp/README.md

 # CEApp - Cash Exchange Application

-It is a desktop application project that uses Python logic combined with an interactive graphical interface created using the pre-installed Tkinter library with Custom Tkinter library.
+It is a desktop application project that uses Python logic combined with an interactive graphical interface created using the pre-installed Tkinter and Custom Tkinter libraries.
 The intended purpose of this application is to convert amounts between currencies.

 ## Appendix